siit-dev/locations-map/README.md

 </locations-map-container>
 ```

+These elements will be used as following:

+- `locations-map-container` (required) - this is the wrapper around all the UI elements
+- `locations-map-target` (required) - will be used to display the map
+- `locations-map-list` - will be used to display the list of stores/locations (and optionally with pagination)
+- `locations-map-popup` - will be used to display outside the map the popups when clicking on a location.
+For example, if you want to display the popup in a different place on the page, not over the map, you can use this element (there can be multiple such elements) and use `preventDefault` on the `showPopupOnMap.locationsMap` event.
+- `template.template-results-single` - this is the template which will be used to display the header on the `locations-map-list`, containing the number of stores/locations displayed, when there is only one result
+- `template.template-results-multiple` - this is the template which will be used to display the header on the `locations-map-list`, containing the number of stores/locations displayed, when there are more than 1 result
+- `template.template-location` - this is used for the HTML markup for the items displayed in the `location-map-list`.
+Only required if you also have the `locations-map-list` element.
+- `template.template-popup-location` - used for the HTML markup for the popups.
+If you want to add a "close" button, add the `data-close-popup` attribute to it.
+- `form.data-location-search` - the form for searching for a location.
+It should also contain a `input[type="search"]` element, which is the input used for searching.
+- `[data-geolocate-trigger]` - buttons which can trigger the geolocation.
+They can be anywhere in the `locations-map-container` element, not necessarily in the form.

+Only the `locations-map-container`, `locations-map-target` and the templates are required.
+If you don't want to display specific elements, you can remove them.

 The placeholders above (`{{ postcode }}`, `{{ name }}` etc) will be replaced by the JavaScript library using the data from the stores/locations.
 These are keys that should also be present on the location objects.

+### The locations

 For example, your locations array could look like this (the `id`, `longitude` and `latitude` fields are mandatory; also `type` (string) or `filterTypes` (string[]) if you want to use filtering):